nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  of an episode depending on the input of the user when prompted.

-* Suppose you would like to edit details for your favorite show, friends.
+* Suppose you would like to edit details for your favorite show, Friends.
   Format:
      `edit <SHOWNAME>`

 * Input in the following format to use the edit feature Example of usage:
-      `edit friends`
+      `edit Friends`

      <img src = "images/edit_step_1.PNG" width = "550">